- Diversity, Equity, and Inclusion

 TEST OF ENGLISH LANGUAGE PROFICIENCY

-CS MEng requires that applicants meet the above section minimums but also have a minimum overall score of no less than 105.
+- CS MEng requires that applicants meet the above section minimums.
+Most admitted applicants have exceeded the minimums.

-Scores should be sent directly by the testing service to Cornell University Graduate School (institution code 2098, Department Code 0402.)
+- Scores should be sent directly by the testing service to Cornell University Graduate School (institution code 2098) Department code is not required.
 Additional information on TOEFL requirements are provided by the Graduate School

-IELTS is now being accepted as a test of English Language Proficiency.
+- IELTS is now being accepted as a test of English Language Proficiency.
 An overall band score of a 7/0 or higher is required on the IELTS.
-Please email: firstname.lastname@example.org for information about how to send your scores.

 Additional information about your application: